How to apply

 International students can apply to UAL courses through 1 of the following ways:

 As part of the application process, we usually require the following:

 - A copy of your academic transcripts (officially translated into English).

 - A copy of your English language certificate, if English is not your first language.

 - A copy of your passport and any current UK visa.

 - Immigration history form.

-We process applications as quickly as possible, though the time this takes varies depending on your chosen course, College and how you applied.
+We process applications as soon as possible, but the time may vary depending on your course, College and also how you applied.